pirelenito/react-marquee-renderer/README.md

 If you haven't noticed by now, this project is a joke.
 It was created as a demo for a presentation at [FikaJS meetup](https://www.meetup.com/FikaJS/events/270022030).

-For further reading on the topic of creating custom renderers for React, here are some great resources:
+For further reading/viewing on the topic of creating custom renderers for React, here are some great resources:

 - [Beginners guide to Custom React Renderers | Atul R](https://blog.atulr.com/react-custom-renderer-1/)
 - [Building a Custom React Renderer | Sophie Alpert](https://youtu.be/CGpMlWVcHok)